kevin-george/lsd_slam/README.md

+This package includes changes to make kevin-george's package run under Ubuntu 18.04 with ROS melodic, which in turn is a fork of tum-vision's original package.

 # LSD-SLAM: Large-Scale Direct Monocular SLAM

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale,